xrdocs/ncs5500/_tutorials/acl-based-forwarding-and-object-tracking-for-ncs5xx-and-ncs55xx.md

 From the above outputs, we could successfully influence the traffic to take a path which is not installed in the routing table.
 This can be used by the operators for diverting the traffic to load balance or for purpose of troubleshooting.

-## ABF Feature Support

-- ABF is supported only in Ingress Direction.
-It is not supported in the egress direction
-- ABF is supported only for V4 and V6.
-It is not supported for L2 ACL
-- NCS5500 supports upto 3 next-hops.
-The next-hops are selected on the basis of its configuration in the ACE
-- It is supported only for permit action.
-Deny action is not supported
-- Supported on Physical Interfaces, Sub-interfaces and Bundles
-- ABF is not supported for common-ACL's
-- ABF supports dynamic next-hop modifications
-- ABF default route is not supported
-- IPv4 ABF next hops routed over GRE interfaces is supported

 ## For Punt Packets